 Recent research highlights a shift towards advanced care at home programs (ACAH), which provide patients with complex conditions access to care outside the hospital.
-From enabling home hospital-level care to improving outcomes for vulnerable infants with heart disease, home health monitoring devices are paving the way for emerging virtual wards and care models.
+This article explores these programs, the eligibility criteria, coverage, and research into remote patient monitoring (RPM) and home health monitoring devices which are often used in ACAH programs.

 What do Advanced Care at Home Programs Cover?

-By bringing comprehensive hospital-level care into the home setting, these programs aim to improve patient experience and outcomes while reducing costs compared to traditional inpatient hospitalization.
+Bringing comprehensive hospital-level care into the home setting, aims to improve patient experience and outcomes while reducing costs compared to traditional hospitalization.

 Eligible Conditions